-1.1 This strategy has been written at a time of uncertainty and with the Coronavirus pandemic having a considerable impact on the hospitality, tourism and leisure sectors.
-The strategy identifies Gravesham's priorities for tourism and heritage and supports actions which will help recovery of these sectors locally.
+This strategy has been written at a time of uncertainty and with the Coronavirus pandemic having a considerable impact on the hospitality, tourism and leisure sectors.
+The strategy identifies our priorities for tourism and heritage and supports actions which will help recovery of these sectors locally.

-1.2 The strategy is aligned with the Council's Corporate Plan, but extends to 2026, recognising the opportunities which will be forthcoming in the medium term and the Council's longer term vision and aspirations.
+The strategy is aligned with our Corporate Plan, but extends to 2026, recognising the opportunities which will be forthcoming in the medium term and our longer term vision and aspirations.

-1.3 Tourism entails the movement of people to countries or places beyond their usual environment for personal or business/ professional purposes1 and takes three basic forms - domestic tourism, inbound tourism and outbound tourism.
+Tourism entails the movement of people to countries or places beyond their usual environment for personal or business/ professional purposes1 and takes three basic forms - domestic tourism, inbound tourism and outbound tourism.
 'Tourism product' includes visitor accommodation, hospitality, transport services, guided tours and tourist guides, travel agencies and other reservations services, cultural services, sports and recreational activities and retail.

-1.4 In 2019, Tourism was worth an estimated £124 million to the Gravesham economy and supported an estimated 2793 jobs.
-(Source: Cambridge Model, 2019).
+In 2019, Tourism was worth an estimated £124 million to the Gravesham economy and supported an estimated 2793 jobs.
 Despite that benefit to the local economy Gravesham attracts a disproportionate low share (approximately only 4%) of Kent's visitors and hence their expenditure and derived employment.

-1.5 This is primarily due to Gravesham having a small stock of visitor accommodation and a limited number of commercial visitor attractions, both of which would help to attract visitors and increase expenditure in the Borough.
+This is primarily due to Gravesham having a small stock of visitor accommodation and a limited number of commercial visitor attractions, both of which would help to attract visitors and increase expenditure in the Borough.